jeremyreeder/gridscout/docs/_posts/2020-06-11-good-knots-for-bungee-line.md

 stopper knot that stays put.

 - **Anything but an overhand.**
-Most stopper knots seem to do fine in bungee line, but the overhand knot slips far too easily.
+Most stopper knots seem to do okay in bungee line, but the overhand knot slips on me.

 ### Additional reading
 - **[Knots that actually hold (in synthetic rope)][synthetic-knots]**